WakiMak/trentent.github.io-forked/_posts/2015-07-07-appv5-prelaunch-script-for-citrix-xenapp-6-5-applications-with-varying-environments.md

   - PowerShell
   - scripting
 ---
-We utilize a lot of pre-launch scripts for our AppV5 applications that we use in our Citrix & 6.5 environment. Â They become a necessity very quickly as AppV5 stores the executable down a very long path. Â Citrix & 6.5 has a maximum launch string of 160 characters and this maximum prevents a lot of applications from working if they require parameters to be passed to them. Â An example looks like this:
+We utilize a lot of pre-launch scripts for our AppV5 applications that we use in our Citrix & 6.5 environment.
+They become a necessity very quickly as AppV5 stores the executable down a very long path.
+Citrix & 6.5 has a maximum launch string of 160 characters and this maximum prevents a lot of applications from working if they require parameters to be passed to them.
+An example looks like this:

 <div>
   <pre class="lang:batch decode:true ">"C:\ProgramData\Microsoft\AppV\Client\Integration\D8E3DB68-4E48-4409-8E95-4354CC6E664B\Root\VFS\ProgramFilesX64\dlc11.2\bin\prowin32.exe" -p \\wsfsc01pharm\CentricityPharmacy\rx\v92\cfg\cfgstart.p -param S,%CLIENTNAME%,crh1214%env%,CITRIX,rxpv91cal,10920 -wy</pre>